A Guide to Accounting and Compliance for SMBs

 You can fund your company in many ways, such as getting investors, injecting self-capital, or loans.
 Clearly, capital investors are the best way to go.
 But if you are self-funding your business, you may consider injecting capital or giving a loan to your business.
 You can discuss the options with your accountant or corporate lawyer.

-It is very important to account for these fundings correctly as the accounting records feed into the tax returns and may also be used in the court in case of a dispute with shareholders or investors.
+It is very important to account for these fundings correctly as the accounting records feed into the tax returns and may also be used in court in case of a dispute with shareholders or investors.

 Paying Yourself as an Employee or Contractor

-If you're a non-U.S. owner of a U.S. company without a SSN or work/residency permit, you cannot be treated as an employee.
+If you're a non-U.S. owner of a U.S. company without an SSN or work/residency permit, you cannot be treated as an employee.
 Nevertheless, you can still get paid by your company in different formats, such as a contractor or through dividends.